-Stage 1 consists of 100 compulsory credits in the key underpinning subjects of biochemistry, physiology, genetics, microbiology, health, behaviour and computing/data analysis.
-These academic threads continue in subsequent Stages where they are explored in more detail.
-Students then select optional modules to a total value of 20 credits, to include further animal-based modules or include the study of marketing/management or a modern language.
+Stage 1 consists of 100 compulsory credits in the key underpinning subjects of biochemistry, physiology, genetics, microbiology, health, behaviour and data analysis and presentation.
+These topics continue in subsequent Stages where they are explored in more detail.
+Students supplement the 100 credits of compulsory modules by selecting optional modules to a total value of 20 credits, to include further animal-based modules, study of marketing/management or a modern language.
 Modules include a combination of lectures, practicals/laboratory classes, computer workshops and visits to farms and animal centres in the region (depending on the choice of optional modules).

 Stage 2 has 80 credits of compulsory modules focusing on more applied aspects of animal science.
 Topics such as animal breeding, nutrition, behaviour, immunology and parasitology are covered with reference to a range of animal species.
-Quantitative and communication s skills are developed in specific modules, namely Micro-computing and Data Analysis 2 (ACE2030) and Communication Skills for Animal Scientists (ACE2026) respectively and then utilised in subject-specific modules.
-Students select further optional modules to a total value of 40 credits, modules where the underpinning science from Stage 1 is integrated with information on animal husbandry and management to describe the main roles of animals in society (livestock production systems, companion and zoo animals).
-Students can select from a range of animal-based modules, including Equine Studies (ACE2033), Companion Animals (ACE2035) or continue with marketing-based modules such as Global Marketing Environments (MKT2000.
+Quantitative analysis and communication skills are developed in specific modules, namely Micro-Computing and Data Analysis 2 (ACE2030) and Communication Skills for Animal Scientists (ACE2026) respectively and then utilised in subject-specific modules.
+To supplement the 80 compulsory credits, students select further optional modules to a total value of 40 credits.
+In these optional modules the underpinning science from Stage 1 is integrated with information on animal husbandry and management to describe the main roles of animals in society (livestock production systems, companion and zoo animals).
+Students can select from a range of animal-based modules, such as Equine Studies (ACE2033), Companion Animals (ACE2035) or Ruminant Livestock (ACE2021).
+Alternatively, students may opt to continue with marketing-based modules such as Global Marketing Environments (MKT2000).

-Stage 3 has 50 credits of compulsory modules.
+Stage 3 has 100 credits of compulsory modules.
 As described previously, Animal Science Issues (ACE3046) and Animal Health Conference (ACE3047) deal with current topical issues and develop students' transferable skills.
 Further compulsory modules cover the key areas of biochemistry, nutrition and growth (Animal Nutrition and Growth, ACE3050, 20 credits; Domestic Animal Biochemistry, ACE3055, 10 credits).
-In addition, students undertake the Animal Science Research Project (ACE3097, 30 credits) on a topic of their choice with supervision and guidance provided by a member of academic staff.
+In addition, students undertake the Animal Science Research Project (ACE3097, 30 credits) on a topic of their choice (such as nutrition or health or behaviour) with supervision and guidance provided by a member of academic staff.
 Some students may choose to undertake the 10-credit Animal Science Work Placement module (ACE3045, undertaken in the summer vacation between Stage 2 and 3) and then complete the matching 20-credit Animal Science Dissertation (ACE3096).

-Students are asked to select an additional optional modules to a total value of 20 credits that are aligned with either companion animals or livestock: thus either Companion Animal Reproduction (ACE3044) or Companion Animal Behaviour (ACE3049), and either Livestock Reproduction (ACE3043) or Livestock Behaviour (ACE3048).
-Thus students will gain an indepth knowledge of the reproduction and behaviour of the species of most interest to them.
+Students are asked to select additional modules to a total value of 20 credits that are aligned with either companion animals or livestock: either Companion Animal Reproduction (ACE3044) or Companion Animal Behaviour (ACE3049), and either Livestock Reproduction (ACE3043) or Livestock Behaviour (ACE3048).

-Choice of he remaining optional modules to a value of 20 credits allows students the opportunity to choose further animal-based modules, such as Animal Welfare and Environment (ACE3022), or broader subjects such as climate change (Climate Change and Land Use, ACE3067) or rural diversification (Rural Enterprise Diversification, ACE3039).
+Thus Stage 3 has 100 credits of compulsory modules, but within this there is some flexibility both in the animal species chosen for reproduction and behaviour, and in the academic discipline in which the Research Project/Dissertation is carried out in.
+Choice of the remaining optional modules to a value of 20 credits allows students the opportunity to choose further animal-based modules, such as Animal Welfare and Environment (ACE3022), or broader subjects such as climate change (Climate Change and Land Use, ACE3067) or rural diversification (Rural Enterprise Diversification, ACE3039).